 Hurricane Irma: Safety tips for pets

-Hurricane Irma, a Category 4 storm, made landfall in Florida, continuing its path up and threatening to wreak havoc parts of the U.S. including in Georgia and South Carolina.
+The storm first made landfall in Florida Sunday morning as it crashed into the Keys as a Category 4 storm, but it was downgraded as it reached Naples on the state’s west coast.

-“If you live in any evacuation zones and you're still at home, leave!”
-Florida Gov. Rick Scott urged at a Thursday media briefing.
-The governor warned, “Do not try to ride out this storm.”
-He said the time to leave is now, because “we can't save you once the storm hits.”
+By Monday afternoon, the storm still maintained maximum sustained winds of 60 mph.

-As the powerful storm approaches, below are some safety precautions pet owners can follow.
+As Irma pushes inland, below are some safety precautions pet owners can follow.

 Advance planning